front/g-media-attributes/README.md

 - core/gallery

 Currently the block validation for `core/gallery` throws an error to the console.
 However, this does not affect the loading of the block itself.
-It seems to be caused the difference in number of attributes present on each of the gallery items (expected vs actual).
+It seems to be caused by the difference in number of attributes present on each of the gallery items (expected vs actual).
 More discovery is needed.

 ## License